learnwithiftekhar/spring-boot-3-jwt-rbac-lock-down-endpoints-with-user-and-admin/README.md

 Place the generated `private.pem` and `public.pem` files in `src/main/resources/certs/`.

-// This RSA key is for demonstration only.
+**Note:** This RSA key is for demonstration only.
 Do not use in production.

 Reference these in your `application.properties`:
 ```properties